tonimous/bootstrap-test/README.md

 # bootstrap-test
-Imaginary candy-shop website using bootstrap4
+Imaginary candy-shop website using bootstrap4.

-I created this page to practice my bootstrap skills
+I created this page to practice my bootstrap skills.